 “Education is the process of narrowing the gap that exists in all of us between what we are and what we can become.”
 Earl Nightingale

 I am a lifelong learner and participate in our education system in our town.
 My graduate work was driven by my desire for the intellectual stimulation it brings and to become a professional dedicated to the development of high performing adults.
 In fact, I am working on my doctorate right now and continue to pursue my passion for education.
 I completed my doctorate in education in 2015.

 I am dyslexic and learning has always been a struggle for me.
 This may be why I have such a strong passion for education.
 I understand when others struggle with reading and other disciplines.

 There are benefits to every problem and I have found that being dyslexic has forced me to become a very good listener.
 One thing I never did in college was to skip class.
 I always needed to be there for the lectures.
 There are also things that I just can not do.
 Languages of any sort are difficult for me.
 Memorization is very difficult.
 I am extraordinarily good conceptually, far better than most, but the details just do not fall into place.
+I earned my doctorate with a dissertation focused on twice-exceptionality and Indigenous learning.
+I published a book based on that doctoral work and it can be found here: Twice-Exceptional Children Are Gifts.
 Pooh says it all on spelling.

 We are very fortunate to live in a democratic society.
 I do not take this lightly.
 I often think about what democracy means to me.
 I believe it means far more than most people realize.
 The bottom line to me is that we have options available to us guaranteed by law.
 We have options to hold beliefs, to behave within the law, to make lawful choices that will take us where we will in this life.
 The key is options.
 I believe any movement that seeks to limit options, seeks to take away our democracy.